traefik/mesh/docs/content/configuration.md

 - The Maesh image version can be manually defined if needed.

-- Logging level for controller and proxies can be defined.

-- Logging format for controller and proxies can be defined.
+- Logging level and format for controller and proxies can be defined.

 - The default mesh mode can be configured.
 If this is not set, the default mode will be HTTP.
   This means that new mesh services that are not specified will default to operate in HTTP mode.